CodyAskew9/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? acessibility makes sure that the internet can be used by all divices and all people reguardless of hadicaps
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. let users override styles use most symantec html use scalable units
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? it lets the browser know what something is or does
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? to make code reuseable
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? use .array.this

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.